byu-is-566/is-566-08-airflow-instructions/README.md

 > This is a **-0.26%** difference from my last recorded price ($89,849.04 on 2025-03-06 07:00:09).
 > With ❤️, Rogue 1

 Other than the above requirements, you can format your message in whatever way you want, so feel free to have fun with this.
 You don't need to sign it with your real name if you don't want to.
-(But please don't abuse this ability to post anonymous messages to the whole class...this should be _harmless_ fun.)
+(But please don't abuse this ability to post anonymous messages to the whole class...this should be _harmless_ fun. 😉)

 If you provide a good log entry in your formatting function, you'll be able to iterate quickly to get the formatting right, viewing the result right in the console.
 (That would be much better than testing your formatting with a bunch of messages sent to the Slack channel!)
+Note, however, that your console will likely ignore much of the markdown-based formatting that Slack will respect.

 Alrighty.
 Function stub, coming in hot: